joestack/tfc-api-bootstrap-script/README.md

 # tfc-api-bootstrap-script
 Using the Terraform Enterprise/Cloud API to generate Workspace, Variables, VCS connection, assign Policies and trigger a run.

+This allows a very simple Continuous Infrastructure Automation (CIA) pipeline consisting of only two components.
+A version control system and Terraform Cloud or Terraform Enterprise.

+This enables:
+- Programmatic generation of Terraform Workspaces and Landing Zones, respectively.
+- The secure injection of secrets like cloud credentials as workspace variables (the secret-zero that enables the workflow).
+- The segregation of responsibilities in the form of CIA Pipleline Publisher (admin) and Pipeline Consumer (IaC developer).

 ## environment.conf
 to customize your specific needs in terms of workspace to be generated, VCS repo to be assigned, policies to be used, etc...